-More and more Filipinos have now chosen to get remote work over regular office jobs.
-The pandemic and strict lockdowns caused the explosive rise of workers choosing to work from home.
+More and more Filipinos have now chosen remote work over traditional office jobs.
+The pandemic and strict lockdowns played a huge role in accelerating this shift, pushing many professionals to explore work-from-home opportunities.

-You may be searching for how to become a virtual assistant.
-Well, you're not alone.
+If you’ve been searching for how to become a virtual assistant, you’re definitely not alone.

 Know Which Kind of Virtual Assistant Services You Can Offer